ca25nada/spawncamping-wallhack/README.md

   |DP/Dance Points (MAX2)|2|2|1|0|-4|-8|6|0|-8|
   |MIGS|3|2|1|0|-4|-8|6|0|-8|
   ScoreTypes can be set from ```Options → Theme Options → Default ScoreType```.
-  Scores are calculated dynamically separate from the game engine's scoring.
-So any preferences set regarding score weights will have no effect.
+  Scores are calculated dynamically separate from the game engine's scoring. (aka: everything is done in lua) So any preferences set regarding score weights will have no effect.
   DP Score will always be used for letter grade calculations regardless of the scoretype set.

 * **Rate Filter**